-Axle-Less trailers.
-Yes, that’s a thing, and we get a lot of questions about this unique suspension.
-Some people ask if it’s any good?
-Other’s ask if it will work with our trailer plans?
-Still others ask about using them for tandems?
+Axle-Less Suspension trailers.
+Yes, that is a thing, and we get a lot of questions about this unique suspension.
+Some people ask if it is any good?
+Other people ask if it will work with our trailer plans?
+Still others ask about using them for tandem axles?
 We even get questions about using it with our Walking Beam Suspension.
-All are worthy questions, but they need a little backstory to properly answer them.
-So, here is a bunch of information — about Axle-Less suspension in general, and about the Timbren in specific.

 By Definition . . .